 Under the Medicaid Purchase Plan (MAPP), people who are working or who are interested in working can buy healthcare insurance through Wisconsin Medicaid.
 Depending on the person’s income, there may be a premium associated with this coverage.
 Family coverage is not available through MAPP.

 Wisconsin Medicaid has a List of Covered Drugs (Formulary) which is also known as the Drug List.
 This is the comprehensive listing of prescription and over-the-counter drugs covered by Medicaid.
 The list also lets people know if there are any restrictions for coverage.
+Use this search tool to find out if a drug you need is on the list.

 In addition, sometimes Medicaid covers additional drugs not on the Drug List.
 If a drug you need is not on the list, contact Wisconsin Medicaid’s customer service line to inquire about possible coverage.